usecannon/cannon/CONTRIBUTING.md

  - [Signing the CLA](#cla)

 ## <a name="coc"></a> Code of Conduct
 Help us keep Cannon open and inclusive.
-Please read and follow our [Code of Conduct][coc].
+Please read and follow our [Code of Conduct](./CODE_OF_CONDUCT.md).

 ## <a name="question"></a> Got a Question or Problem?